R v Buhay: Background

 Mr. Buhay had rented a locker in a Winnipeg bus station in which he stored a duffel bag of marijuana.
 The smell from the bag attracted the attention of the security guards who had a station attendant open it for them.
 They confirmed their suspicion of the contents of the bag, then locked it back into the locker, and called the police.
-When the police arrived they had the attendant open the locker again.
+When two constables arrived they had the attendant open the locker again.
 They took the bag.

 At no time did anyone get a warrant to search the locker.
-The police officers had testified that it did not cross their mind as they didn't think a locker had any right to privacy, moreover they were doubtful there would be enough grounds for a warrant.
+One of the police officers testified that it had not crossed their mind to obtain one.
+The other police officer testified that they believed the users of the lockers had given up any right to privacy over the contents because the lockers belonged to the bus station; moreover, they were doubtful there would be enough grounds for a warrant.

 At trial, the judge found that the police violated section 8 of the Charter and excluded the evidence under section 24(2).
 The Court of Appeal overturned the acquittal on the basis that the locker was under the control of the stations security and there was no unlawful search.

-The Supreme Court restored the trial judge's acquittal, finding that there was a violation of section 8 and the grounds were sufficient to exclude the evidence.
+The questions before the Supreme Court were: whether Buhay had a reasonable expectation of privacy with respect to the locker, whether section 8 of the Charter applied to the security guards, whether the search and seizure by the police was contrary to section 8 and, if there was an unreasonable search and seizure, if the relevant evidence should be excluded under section 24(2).